tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Schemas.md

     <kbd><img src="./images/schemamixin12.png"  /></kdb>

-18. On the Field Properties panel to the right add the following
+18. In the Field properties panel to the right, add the following:
       - FieldName = orderType
       - Description = Order Type
       - Type = String